stats-ICCAT/iccat.pub.aes/README.md

 Where the *dataset-dependent code column* name changes with the specific type of reference data (e.g., `CATCH_TYPE_CODE` for catch types, or `GEAR_GROUP_CODE` for gear groups).

-Also, the *alphanumeric code* value depends on the valid entries expected for the specific type of reference date, while `FILL` and `COLOR` values correspond to the RGB colors for the two different types of aesthetics.
+Also, the *alphanumeric code* value depends on the valid entries expected for the specific type of reference data, while `FILL` and `COLOR` values correspond to the RGB colors for the two different types of aesthetics.

 The former (`FILL`) is the color used for the inner part of the bar / area charts, and the latter (`COLOR`) is the color used for the outline of each bar / area chart).